top of page

 I have never done psychedelics or any plant medicine.

-That is totally fine.
-You don't have to have previous experience with any psychoactive substances or plants in order to benefit from the healing work we do with Huachuma.
+That is fine.
+You don't have to have previous experience with any psychoactive substances or plants to benefit from the healing work we do with Huachuma.
 In this case, the medicine that will be given to you will be lighter and the amount smaller.
 You will be gently guided through fears towards confidence and trust.
-After the first ceremony, your fears will begin to dissipate like a fog and eventually disappear as we move deeper into the medicine journey.
+After the first ceremony, your fears will begin to dissipate like a fog and eventually disappear as you move deeper into the medicine journey.
 You will be guided each step of the way.
+I control your experience with the medicine I serve you and we always talked about it before.
+Usually, as I build people's strength, I let them decide how deep they want to go.
+We take it easy but we take it!

 How the ceremonies are conducted?

 We take the medicine in the morning at our place at 10:00 am and go out for a day to connect to Nature.
 We spend the day in silence and contemplation, sitting apart from one another.
-It's a time for you to sit with yourself in silence and to look inside in order to understand and heal yourself with clarity and connection.
+It's a time for you to sit with yourself in silence and look inside to better understand and heal yourself with clarity and connection.
 Silence is the door to understanding.
 Then, we have a gentle walk and come home at around 5:00 pm.
 We close the ceremony around 6:00 pm.
-After that, our guests simply relax at the main house, cooking, eating, sharing, and enjoying the coziness of our place by the fire.
-You feel the medicine until you go to bed, but after the closing, it is much lighter and soothing.
+After that, our guests simply relax at the main house, eat dinner, and have a sharing circle by a fireplace, which is an immediate form of integration.
+Joining a sharing circle is optional.
+You don’t have to if you don’t want to.
+You can just sit in the garden, listen to crickets and stargaze, or go to your room and rest.
+It’s recommended you join since it helps you to process the experience and get to know one another, but it’s not an obligation.
+At Huachuma Wasi nothing is obligatory except respecting the house rules.
+You feel the medicine until you go to bed, but after the closing of the ceremony, it is much calmer.

 How long should I come for?